How Does Confidentiality Factor Into Mediation?

 However, there could be exceptions to the use of evidence during mediation.

 If the source of the evidence is independent, it may be permissible to use it later in court.
+Visit http://temeculafacialoralsurgery.com to find experienced all on 4 dentist in California.
 Generally, restrictions prevent participants from mentioning mediation content in court at a later date.
 The mediator’s findings, recommendations, and statements, if any, are also considered confidential.
 Moreover, the mediator cannot testify in court.

 Call for a Free Consultation